Caring for Wood Cabinets

 Repeated exposure to excessive moisture such as splashing of surfaces from a sink will result in damage to your wood which will also affect the coating on your cabinetry.

-Steam, as from cooktops, crock pots and improperly sealed dishwasher doors, can cause problems as well.
-If you see problems in areas like these consider making some changes to avoid things getting worse.
+Steam, as from cooktops, crock pots and improperly sealed dishwasher doors, could cause problems with the wood.
+If you see problems developing consider making some changes.

 Moisture should be wiped from surfaces immediately to minimize damage.